A Quantum Gate Architecture via Teleportation and Entanglement: Arbitrary many-qubit unitary operations with QGATE

 Hence, measuring the two ancilla qubits in the rotated measurement basis $\tilde{M}$ induces the evolution $U_m^L(\varphi)$ twice, with potentially different angles $\varphi_1$ and $\varphi_2$, and up to a correction operator $P_m^jP_m^k$ (see Appendix~\ref{app:by-product operator}).

 We refer to this mechanism as entanglement transfer.
 Figures~\ref{fig:direct_transfer_cx} and~\ref{fig:direct_transfer_equiv} show equivalent entanglement graphs depicting entanglement transfer whereby an additional ancilla qubit can be entangled with a subset of logical qubits without the application of direct logical-ancilla entangling operations.
 It should be noted that entanglement transfer is not solely limited to scenarios where one ancilla qubit is initially separable from the logical qubits, and does not preclude the generation of additional ancilla-logical entanglement.
-Consequently, entanglement transfer may be used to construct larger Pauli unitaries that share specific sub-components or implement Pauli string evolutions that go beyond the physical connectivity of the qubits (see Figs.~\ref{fig:indirect_transfer_cx} and~\ref{fig:indirect_transfer_equiv}).
+Consequently, entanglement transfer may be used to construct larger Pauli unitaries that share specific sub-component, implement Pauli string evolutions that go beyond the physical connectivity of the qubits (see Figs.~\ref{fig:indirect_transfer_cx} and~\ref{fig:indirect_transfer_equiv}), or to generate similar terms of successive Trotter steps in an efficient manner.
 This allows for more efficient entanglement graph generation with a reduced number of physical gates, i.e. one ancilla-ancilla gate can replace many additional ancilla-logical gates.
 We discuss this further in Appendix~\ref{app:entanglement_transfer}.